On this dayJul 25, 1946

 Two Black Couples Lynched in Walton County, Georgia

 On July 25, 1946, two Black couples were lynched near Moore’s Ford Bridge in Walton County, Georgia, in what has been called “the last mass lynching in America.”
 The victims were George W. Dorsey and his wife, Mae Murray, and Roger Malcolm and his wife, Dorothy, who was seven months pregnant.
 Mr. Dorsey, a World War II veteran who had served in the Pacific for five years, had been home for only nine months.

-In recent years, the tragic lynching at the Moore's Ford Bridge has inspired varied activism including an annual memorial march and legal efforts to gain access to sealed grand jury transcripts -- all important ways of confronting the truth of this deadly hate and terror.
-Learn more about the era of racial terror lynchings in the United States through the reports, Lynching in America: Confronting the Legacy of Racial Terror and Lynching in America: Targeting Black Veterans.
+In recent years, the tragic lynching at the Moore's Ford Bridge has inspired varied activism including an annual memorial march and legal efforts to gain access to sealed grand jury transcripts—all important ways of confronting the truth of this deadly hate and terror.
+Learn more about the era of racial terror lynchings in the U.S. through the reports, Lynching in America: Confronting the Legacy of Racial Terror and Lynching in America: Targeting Black Veterans.